 - Holidays: Send special deals and themed-emails that relate to specific holidays throughout the year (like New Year’s, the 4th of July, Christmas, etc.).

 - New products: Send emails whenever you are launching or have recently launched new products that you want your customers to know about.

 An Example from Wet Seal

-These emails can be fairly effective, but a word of caution: don’t overdo it.
-These days, it seems like everyday is a holiday (National Cookie Day, National Chocolate Day, etc.)—don’t bombard your customers with promo emails and holiday-themed emails.
-Be thoughtful and strategic about the promotional emails you send to customers.
+These re-engagement emails can be fairly effective, but a word of caution: please don’t overdo it.
+These days, it seems like everyday is a holiday (National Cookie Day, National Chocolate Day, etc.)—it’s better not to bombard customers with too many holiday-themed re-engagement emails.

 What other emails are you sending to get customers to buy again?
 Tell me in the comments below.